We

 offers to help with her bags.
 When they're

-alone, he confirms that his psychic
+alone, he confirms his psychic

 visions were all true.
-Faraday catches
+When Faraday catches

-them talking but they cover up fast by
+them talking, they cover up fast by

 talking about race cars.
-Then, Brent asks if
+Discovering

-doesn't, but believes he will be delighted
+Kovack's profession, then, Faraday believes he will be delighted

 to meet Girlie: the pride of Windom Manor.